You are here:

 Children and babies are at particular risk of meningitis, a serious and sometimes fatal infection caused by different bacteria and viruses.
 Those who survive can face permanent disabilities, such as vision and hearing loss, learning difficulties and limb amputation.

-During the last 45 years, Action Medical Research has invested over £1.7 million in a range of meningitis research projects exploring infection in pregnant women and their babies, children’s immune response, vaccine development, diagnosis and the long-term impact of meningitis on children.
+Over the last 50 years, Action Medical Research has invested more than £1.7 million in a range of meningitis research projects – exploring infection in pregnant women and their babies, children’s immune response, vaccine development, diagnosis and the long-term impact of meningitis on children.
+Most recently we have funded research to identify new and emerging strains of bacteria that are now causing meningitis and are not yet covered by vaccines.

-The charity also funded the Action Medical Research Chair in Paediatrics at the University of Oxford, held for 25 years by Professor Richard Moxon.
+The charity has funded leading figures in the fight against meningitis.
+This includes the Action Medical Research Chair in Paediatrics at the University of Oxford, held by Professor Richard Moxon for 25 years from 1984.
 His team helped establish the Hib vaccine to prevent meningitis caused by Haemophilus influenzae type b (Hib), the most common cause of bacterial meningitis at the time.